Shopify/shopify-function-wasm-api/api/README.md

 - **Length field**: 14 bits for string/array length.
 - **Value field**: 32 bits for actual data or a pointer to heap-allocated structures.

-### 64-bit floating point values:
+### 64-bit floating point values

-When a value is a floating-point number (type tag `2`), it is not NanBoxed in the same way as other types.
+When a value is a floating-point number (type tag `2`), it is not encoded through NaN-boxing.
 Instead, it directly uses the standard IEEE 754 double-precision binary floating-point format:

 ```
  63  62        52 51                                         0